Notify me

 Good Reasons For Limited Editions.

 The general feeling is that there should be a good reason for a limited edition, since it is the concept or story behind the watch which is interesting and noteworthy.
-This also aligns with the evolution from the watch as a mainly functional item in the past, sometimes with fine jewelry decoration, towards art jewelry concepts, which are very much more about the story or concept behind the creation, not just mechanical design considerations and expensive materials.
+This also aligns with the evolution from the watch as a mainly functional item in the past, sometimes with fine jewellery decoration, towards art jewellery concepts, which are very much more about the story or concept behind the creation, not just mechanical design considerations and expensive materials.

 There are a few limited edition watches that have a clear reason for being produced in small numbers.
 One of the most obvious examples is the Antoine Preziuso Robusto, with a case made from the Gibbeon meteorite, discovered in 1838, which has a unique composition of 90 percent iron and various rare metals.